fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 inclined to his view.
 But later in the day, when 'Umar returned to the shelter, he found the Prophet and Abu Bakr in tears on account of a Revelation which had come:

     It is not for a prophet to hold captives until he hath made great slaughter in the land.
 Ye would have for yourselves the gains of this world and God would have for you the Hereafter, and God is Mighty, Wise.
+    Quran, surah Al-Anfal (The Spoils of War) 8:67

 But the Revelation then made it clear that the decision to spare the captives had been accepted by God and should not now be revoked; and the Prophet was given a message for the captives themselves:

     O Prophet, say unto those captives who are in your hands: If God knoweth any good in your hearts, He will give you better than that which hath been taken from you, and He will forgive you.
 Verily God is Forgiving, Merciful.
+    Quran, surah Al-Anfal (The Spoils of War) 8:70

 There was, however, one man, Abu Jahl, who clearly could not be allowed to live.
 The general opinion was that he had been killed and the Prophet gave orders that his body should be searched for.
 'Abdallah ibn Mas'ud went out again to the battlefield and searched until he found the man who had done more than any other to stir up hatred of Islam amongst the people of Mecca.
 Abu Jahl still had enough life in him to recognise the enemy who now stood over him.
 'Abdallah had been the first man to recite the Koran aloud in front of the Ka'bah, and Abu jahl had struck him a severe blow and wounded him in the face, for he was merely a confederate of Zuhrah and a poor one at that, his mother having been a slave.
 'Abdallah now placed his foot on the neck of Abu jahl, who said: "Thou hast climbed high indeed, little shepherd."
 Then he asked him which way the fortunes of war had swung that day, his implication being that next time they would swing in the opposite direction. `"God and His messenger have won,"` he answered.
 Then he killed Abu Jahl.